stagex-mirror/stagex/README.md

 ## Background

-We have learned a lot of lessons about supply chain integrity over the years, and the greatest of them may be that any system that is complex to review and assigns trust of significant components to single human points of failure, is doomed to have failure.
+We have learned a lot of lessons about supply chain integrity over the years and the greatest of them may be that any system that is complex to review, and assigns trust of significant components to single individuals, creates significant points of failure which will lead to eventual compromise.

-Most Linux distributions rely on complex package management systems for which only a single implementation exists.
-They assign package signing privileges to individual maintainers at best.
-Modern popular distros often fail to even do this, having a central machine somewhere blindly signing all unsigned contributions from the public.
+Distros (Linux distributions) rely on complex package management systems for which only a single implementation exists.
+They typically generate a lot of custom tooling, which in turn rapidly grows in complexity to meet demands ranging from hobby desktops to production servers.
+This complexity demands a lot of effort to maintain, and in practice results in a tendency to reduce security overhead in order to lower the barrier to entry to attract more maintainers.
+As a result, projects rarely mandate cryptographic signing or reproducible builds, let alone multiple signed reproduction proofs.
+In fact, some popular distros use a server to blindly sign all contributions from the public, which can give a false sense of security to the unassuming user.

-We will cover an exhaustive comparison of the supply chain strategies of other package management solutions elsewhere, but suffice to say while many are pursuing reproducible builds, minimalism, or signing... any one solution delivering on all of these does not seem in the cards any time soon.
+We will cover an exhaustive comparison of the supply chain strategies of other package management solutions elsewhere, but while many are pursuing reproducible builds, minimalism, or signing, there isn't a solution which delivers on all of these basic tenets of supply chain security. `stagex` is an attempt to fix this, in order to satisfy the criteria of reasonably secure supply chain strategy which requires more than one individual to deterministically build and sign software.

-This is generally a human problem.
-Most solutions end up generating a lot of custom tooling for package management, which in turn rapidly grows in complexity to meet demands ranging from hobby desktop systems production servers.
+Ask yourself the following: do I have a way to verify that the binary I am using from some source hasn't had malicious software introduced into it during compilation?

-This complexity demands a lot of cycles to maintain, and this means in practice lowering the barrier to entry to allow any hobbyist to contribute and maintain packages with minimal friction and rarely a requirement of signing keys or mandatory reproducible builds, let alone multiple signed reproduction proofs.
+While software is often reviewed for security flaws, and sometimes provides signed releases, what is missing is the ability to prove that the resulting binary is the direct result of that code and nothing has been modified along the way.
+To achieve this, we have to make the software always build the exact same thing, down to the last bit - this is what determinism or reproducibility is.
+You may be reading this and thinking "of course it should always build to the same exact binary", but this is usually not the case - it's highly unlikely that any of the software you have ever built is deterministic.
+By forcing software to always produce the same binary, we can use hashes to easily verify nothing has been modified and no new code has been introduced to the software during compilation.
+This is a significant security improvement, but it's not enough for only one individual to build something deterministically as they could be compromised - the real guarantee comes from multiple individuals compiling the software using different setups and still getting the same hashes.
+This gives us multiple points of reference, which we can use to figure out if the integrity of the software is truly in tact.

-Suffice to say, we feel every current Linux package management solution and container supply chain has single points of human failure, or review complexity, that makes it undesirable for threat models that assume any single human can be hacked or coerced.
+To develop a further intuition about the distinction between trusting source code and trusting what the compiler translates that source code to, you may refer to the seminal paper by Ken Thomson, [Reflections on Trusting Trust](https://www.cs.cmu.edu/~rdriley/487/papers/Thompson_1984_ReflectionsonTrustingTrust.pdf)

 ## Comparison